hadams30/ShoppingAddictLand/README.md

 ALSO -- it's not looking right on mobile yet!!
 Ah!
+OH and I want to make a favicon...

 NOTES based on the project desc on Canvas:
 - we need to add bylines on each page describing who wrote what content etc